hopeless-perfection/Hopeless-perfection/README.md

 <p align="center"
 <p align="center"

 ᶻ𝗓 ⋆.˚ Hi, I'm Isaac or Isa for short.
 I usually hang out around the genshin area, I'm rarely anywhere else.
-Feel free to interact with me, I'm not mean I promise LOL.
-Most info about me are linked in my rentry.
+I'm basically off tab most of the time but I do check ponytown during it a few times so feel free to interact with me or write to me on my strawpage or retrospring!
+I'm not mean I promise LOL.
+Most info about me or other links are linked in my rentry.
 Thank you for reading this, bye bye! have a great evening / day! ᶻ𝗓 ⋆.˚

 <p align="center"